Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Spurious Correlation

 \begin{definition}[Content Change] Consider the prediction task of inferring $Y$ from $X$ under the environment variable \(E\) with possible values \(\mathcal{E}\).
 Content Change under environmental variable \(E\) causes a type of distribution shift in which there exist an environmental feature \(Z(X)\) and a content feature \(C(X)\) that satisfy the conditions in Definition \ref{def:Environmental Change}, and if both \(Z(X)\) and \(C(X)\) can be further decomposed, then the pairwise correlations among their components exhibit variations across different environments.
 More formally, assume that \( Z(X) = \big[Z_1(X), Z_2(X), \dots, Z_m(X)\big]\) and \(\quad C(X) = \big[C_1(X), C_2(X), \dots, C_k(X)\big]. \) Then, for any two distinct components \(\Phi_i(X)\) and \(\Phi_j(X)\) with \( \Phi(X) = \big[\Phi_1(X),\Phi_2(X),\dots,\Phi_{m+k}(X)\big] = \big[Z_1(X), \dots, Z_m(X), C_1(X), \dots, C_k(X)\big], \)

 \end{definition}

 In Section \ref{sec:spurious-correlation}, we introduced the Waterbirds example, where in classifying waterbirds and landbirds, most waterbirds have water backgrounds and most landbirds have land backgrounds.
-While environmental change leads to a spurious correlation between the background feature \(Z(X)\) and the label \(Y\), as shown in the Figures \ref{fig:Relationship Distribution Shift} and \ref{fig:Interpretability}, the definition of content change further suggests focusing on the statistical association between different features of \(X\).
+While environmental change leads to a spurious correlation between the background feature \(Z(X)\) and the label \(Y\), as shown in Figures \ref{fig:Relationship Distribution Shift} and \ref{fig:Interpretability}, the definition of content change further suggests focusing on the statistical association between different features of \(X\).

-Intuitively, Definition \ref{def:Content Change} indicates that when features are improperly extracted from $X$, different features may become mixed together for predicting the label $Y$, thereby leading to spurious correlations among different parts of the feature representation.
+Intuitively, Definition \ref{def:Content Change} indicates that when features are improperly extracted from \(X\), the relationships among different features may not be independent and may become inconsistent across environments, thereby forming another source of spurious correlations.
 Furthermore, content change implies that instead of only identifying features $C(X)$ that maintain invariant relationships with $Y$, the model can use more semantically meaningful and distinct representations when predicting $Y$.
-All these aspects are closely related to fine-grained disentangled representation learning as defined in Definition \ref{def:Disentangled Representation}, and are therefore intimately connected to interpretability, which, as mentioned in Section \ref{sec:Trustworthiness}, is a crucial component of AI trustworthiness.
+All these aspects are closely related to disentangled representation learning (Definition \ref{def:Disentangled Representation}), and are therefore connected to interpretability, a crucial component of AI trustworthiness (see Section \ref{sec:environmental-change-trustworthiness}).